Skip to content

 6 Minute Read

-For kids today, the internet serves as a place for self-discovery, socializing and building meaningful connections online.
-But these same spaces can also be used by bad actors, who frequent them to target children for grooming and sextortion, and share child sexual abuse material (CSAM).
+For young people, the internet is a place for self-discovery, socializing, and building meaningful connections online.
+But these same spaces can also be used by perpetrators who target children for grooming and sextortion, and use technology to share child sexual abuse material (CSAM).

-Because of this, technology companies play a key role in defending children from sexual abuse.
+Because of this, technology companies play a key role in protecting children from abuse and exploitation in the digital age.

-Combating CSAM is a critical step toward creating safer environments online and supporting survivors of abuse.
-Our multifaceted approach empowers Thorn and our platform partners to make the internet safer and protect children on a global scale.
+Combating CSAM is a critical step toward creating safer online environments and supporting survivors of abuse.
+Our multifaceted approach empowers Thorn and our platform partners to combat sexual abuse and exploitation on the open web, and protect children on a global scale.

 Safer Built by Thorn logo